Updated: May 28, 2024

 Negative Background Background of the area for presenting negative content

-Critical Background Background of the area to present critical information
+Critical Background Background of the area for presenting critical information

-Positive Background Background of the area for presenting positive content
+Positive Background Background of the area for presenting positive information

 Informative Background Background of the area for presenting general information